Nextiva / Blog / VoIP

 This follows industry trends where there’s decreasing trust in phone numbers themselves.
 We’ve all seen the spoofed “neighboring number” trick that scammers use.
 This change puts more power in consumers’ hands for managing unwanted calls.

 Maintaining a consistent and trustworthy caller ID and using a trusted communications provider like Nextiva adds legitimacy to your outbound calls.
 Behavior plays a role as well.
-Ensuring that you have a proper reason for calling someone and articulating that message well helps to increase answer rates.
+Ensuring that you have a proper reason for calling someone and sharing a succinct message helps to increase answer rates.

 Fact: Nextiva is a top voice service provider that authenticates calls originating from its network on behalf of over one million users using STIR/SHAKEN.
 Nextiva is also certified with the FCC as part of its robocall mitigation database.